-In July of 1990 Belgrade deprived the illegal Kosovo Parliament from meeting.
-In response the Parliament met on the steps of the Parliament building and publicly announced the Sovereign Republic of Kosovo.
-In September the Serbian constitution was changed to redefine Kosovo as a region in Serbia, thus effectively killing any sort of autonomy in the province.
-These measures resulted in a de-Albanization of cultural and education institutions within Kosovo.
+Slobodan Milosevic rose to power on an anti-Albanian, pro-Serbian platform in late 1987.
+His party's slogan was "No force can now stop Serbia's unification".
+The plan to abolish Kosovo's' autonomy began in 1989, when Milosevic abolished the partial autonomy that had been granted to Kosovo as a Yugoslav province since 1974.
+In September, the Serbian Constitution was changed to redefine Kosovo as a region in Serbia, thus effectively killing any sort of autonomy in the province.
+Milosevic also started to oppress Kosovo Albanians.
+These measures resulted in a de-Albanianzation of cultural and education institutions within Kosovo.
 Drastically, overnight, Kosovar Albanian communist leaders were dismissed; Kosovar Albanian doctors, nurses, policemen, school teachers, and municipal employees all lost their jobs.
-In response Kosovar Albanians sought to create their own independent shadow republic.
-All areas of life in Kosovo subsequently remained divided into two parallel worlds, one belonging to the legal Serbian system of government, the other to an Albanian illegal system for organizing all other aspects of life (Vickers 2000, p.99).
+They were not allowed to work in public administration or as professors in universities.
+In response, Kosovar Albanians sought to create their own independent shadow republic, with parallel governing institutions.
+Most notably they created their own parliament and government.
+In July of 1990 Belgrade prevented the illegal Kosovo Parliament from meeting.
+In response the Kosovo Parliament met on the steps of the Parliament building and publicly announced the Sovereign Republic of Kosovo.
+All areas of life in Kosovo subsequently remained divided into two parallel worlds, one belonging to the legal Serbian system of government, the other to an Albanian illegal system, organizing all other aspects of life (Vickers, 2000: 99).

 The shadow society that was built by the Kosovar Albanians was accomplished by the resurrection of Albanian education, healthcare institutions, and sports and cultural activities.
 Private houses became schools.
 Art exhibitions moved to Albanian owned and operated cafes.
-The Kosovar Albanians even unofficially renamed the main street in Prishtina as Mother Teresa Boulevard, whereas the Serbs called it St. Vitus Day Street, commemorating the day in which the Battle at Kosovo Polje was fought.
-Denisa Kostovicova writes: "Following their exclusion from school and university buildings, Albanian students flocked to makeshift classrooms in private houses, garages and attics.
-There Albanian educators applied their own curricula, which they first rid of old communist content and then amended to give full expression to the Albanian national identity" (Kostovicova 2000, p.
-147).
+The Kosovar Albanians even unofficially renamed the main street in Prishtina Mother Teresa Boulevard, whereas the Serbs called it St. Vitus Day Street, commemorating the day in which the Battle at Kosovo Polje was fought.
+Denisa Kostovicova (2000: 147) writes:

+Following their exclusion from school and university buildings, Albanian students flocked to makeshift classrooms in private houses, garages and attics.
+There Albanian educators applied their own curricula, which they first rid of old communist content and then amended to give full expression to the Albanian national identity.